 The steering wheel is locked and the key can be removed.
+(Vehicles with an automatic transmission: The key can be removed only when the shift lever is in P.)

 2 ACC

 Some electrical components such as the audio system can be used.